Victor-Nyagudi/interactive-pricing-component/README.md

 After getting feedback about it, I finally implemented a screen reader only heading, so if you see this @pikamart from FrontendMentor, this one's for you :)

 I read up on it and now see the value it provides for anyone using a screen reader.
 It also makes it possible to divide the content into individual `<section>` tags and still provide an `<h2>` that way, those people can navigate the page much more easily.

+Side note: I took some time to learn about pseudo elements, which I didn't fully understand, and used them in this challenge.
+Glad I know more about them now.

 Finally, I learned how to use JavaScript to update the slider's background.
 I found rather creative, and hope to practice more with this kind of thing.